ueberdosis/hocuspocus/docs/src/docPages/installation.md

 # Installation

 ## 1. Buy a license
-You can buy a licenses in [our store](https://store.ueber.io).
+You can buy a licenses in [our store](#) (soon).
 For a single developer it’s $99/year, for teams it’s $499/year (local taxes may apply).
 You can cancel your subscription at any time.

 ## 2. Installation
 Add a `.npmrc` file to your project folder.
-This will make your package manager look for packages prefixed with @hocuspocus in our registry and passes [your individual token](https://store.ueber.io/purchases):
+This will make your package manager look for packages prefixed with @hocuspocus in our registry and passes [your individual token](#) (soon):

 ```
 @hocuspocus:registry=https://registry.ueber.io